 He builds upon his explanation about the mathematical effects of compound growth, and why the more sanguine of economic forecasters (i.e., most economic forecasters) fail to recognize the interrelationships amongst the environment, the economy and energy supplies.
 Important attributes of each of these areas, Martenson argues, currently exhibit troubling compound growth trends: for example in the destruction of ecosystems, financial debt and the availability of cheap petroleum.

 More importantly, these attributes of our civilized world have mutually turned a corner in the "hockey stick" profile of their compound growth trends.
-Thus, Martenson says
+Thus, Martenson says it has hit the fan.

 So what happens when we go too far up the "hockey stick?"
 Volitility increases and system events (shocks) happen more frequently.
 At best, we will continue to socialize private debts, and the economy recovers slowly.